 Students who request a full withdrawal with extenuating circumstances specifically after the Withdrawal deadline has passed must be able to show why they did not use their withdrawal credits.

-The Withdrawal with Extenuating Circumstances process is on a rolling basis with requests being reviewed as they are submitted.
-Decisions are made once the request form is submitted along with supporting documentation and the student has a consultation with the Withdrawal Advisor.
+The Withdrawal with Extenuating Circumstances request is reviewed by the Withdrawal Committee which is made up of various campus partners.
+Decisions are made once the request form is submitted along with supporting documentation and the student has had consultation with the Withdrawal Advisor.

 Please refer to the Health Eval.
 The medical provider must fill this out completely and fax it to the Dean of Students office.
 At times it may be appropriate for a separate letter of support to be included.